 - Bank receipt of payment for the first-semester tuition fee if there are some

-Souce https://www.migration.gv.at/en/living-and-working-in-austria/studying-in-austria/.
-Save the webiste, important resource while moving to Austria.
+Source: https://www.migration.gv.at/en/living-and-working-in-austria/studying-in-austria/.
+Save the website; it’s an essential resource while moving to Austria.

-Yes, both EU/EEA and Non-EU/EEA students allowed to work, however, the limit is up to 20 hours per week for third-country students (non-EU).
-You can earn up to 11, 000 EUR per year or 916 EUR per month without paying any tax.
+Yes, both EU/EEA and Non-EU/EEA students are allowed to work.
+However, the limit is 20 hours per week for third-country students (non-EU).
+You can earn up to 11,000 EUR per year or 916 EUR per month without paying any tax.

-In fact, around 70% of all students in Austria working while pursuing a degree.
+In fact, around 70% of all students in Austria work while pursuing a degree.
 15% of them work up to 20 hours a week and 11% even up to 35 hours per week.

 Graduates from EU/EEA countries can freely continue their stay in Austria.

 Non-EU/EEA graduates have the opportunity to work or open a business in Austria.
-After having completed your degree in Austria, you can switch from the student residence permit to the Red-White-Red Card.
-Read here more about this awesome opportunity.
+After completing your degree in Austria, you can switch from the student residence permit to the Red-White-Red Card.
+Read here more about this excellent opportunity.

-After graduation, you can apply for a renewal of your student visa for 12 months, and start your job search or business in Austria.
-Read more detailed answer on how to stay in Austria after graduation. in my blog.
+After graduation, you can apply for a renewal of your student visa for 12 months and start your job search or business in Austria.
+Read the more detailed answer on how to stay in Austria after graduation in this article.

 - Compare and pick best insurance, loan or mobile plan